 4. Expressions with Avoir that actually mean to be in English

-For that, make sure you write down these expressions in your French note book!
+To avoid these mistakes, make sure you write down these expressions in your French notebook and learn them for good!

 avoir sommeil : to be sleepy